Frequently Asked Questions

 - Is there any advantage to submitting the application early?
 Yes, the sooner your application is submitted, the sooner we can begin processing your application.

 - How will I know whether or not my application file is complete?
 Applicants can check their application status at any time by logging in at: https://my.mechse.illinois.edu/gradstat.
-You will log in with your email address and date of birth as used in the Apply Yourself application system.
-It may take 5-7 business days to update your application status, especially when the department is receiving a high volume of applications.
-Please wait 5-7 business days before contacting the department about your application status.
+You will log in with your email address and date of birth as used in the application portal.

 - Should I contact the faculty members to discuss research opportunities?
 Only admitted applicants should contact faculty members.
 Applicants should not contact faculty prior to receiving an offer of admission.